Atlas975/Notes/OperatingSystems/Paging.md

 ![[Pasted image 20221213020655.png|400]]
 ![[Pasted image 20221213020722.png|400]]

-- Note how overhead only occurs for cloned processes when a write is performed, much more memory efficient than creating a deep copy of a parent process
+- Additional memory only requested for cloned processes when a write is performed, much more memory efficient than creating a deep copy of entire parent process

 # Virtual memory
 - A virtual page can theoretically be mapped to any physical frame on a system